akkaweb/database-backup/README.md

     $ bin/cake backup export -c gzip -r 10

-This will create a backup file with the `gzip` compression and a default filename.
+This will export a backup file with the `gzip` compression and a default filename.
 In addition, only 10 backup files will be kept, the oldest will be deleted.

-### Create backups as cron jobs
+### Export backups as cron jobs
 You can schedule backups by running the plugin shell as cron job.
 Please refer to the [CakePHP cookbook](http://book.cakephp.org/3.0/en/console-and-shells/cron-jobs.html).

 Example.